Skip to main content

 Since HHC products are relatively new and no comprehensive studies have determined the short and long-term effects of HHC consumption, there is no conclusive guidance on the safety of its use.

 Hemp-derived cannabinoid products are not regulated by the Food and Drug Administration (FDA), although warning letters are sent to flagrant violators.
-We recommend buying from HHC manufacturers with independent testing results for potency and purity.

 There are over 300,000 jobs in the cannabis industry.
 CTU trained me for one of them!